jabirai/sidekick-bot/README.md

-Revolutionizing Enterprise Data with AWS Bedrock, PDFs, VectorDB, and RAG
+**Revolutionizing Enterprise Data with AWS Bedrock, PDFs, VectorDB, and RAG **

 Data is everywhere—hidden in PDFs, JSON files, and other documents.
 But how do you make sense of it all?
 Enter AWS Bedrock, VectorDB stored in S3, and the Retrieval-Augmented Generation (RAG) approach!

 Recently, we built a robust dual-platform solution:
-1) Client Application: A user-friendly interface where you can ask questions about your data, powered by cutting-edge LLMs like Anthropic Claude and Titan Embeddings.
+1) **Client Application**: A user-friendly interface where you can ask questions about your data, powered by cutting-edge LLMs like Anthropic Claude and Titan Embeddings.
 This platform makes document understanding and Q&A seamless.

-2) Admin Portal: A dynamic tool to preprocess data.
+2) **Admin Portal**: A dynamic tool to preprocess data.
 Upload PDFs or JSON files, extract their content, split them into manageable chunks, and create FAISS-based VectorDBs stored in S3 buckets.

 Here’s what makes this solution a game-changer:
   1. AWS Bedrock drives high-performance, serverless AI capabilities.